DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

     Apply for your visa to teach in England: "/non-uk-teachers/visas-for-non-uk-teachers" Apply for your visa to train to teach in England: "/non-uk-teachers/visas-for-non-uk-trainees"
 promo_content:
+navigation: 20.50
+navigation_title: Get an international relocation payment
+navigation_description: Teachers of languages or physics could be eligible for financial help from the UK government worth £10,000.
 date: "2021-05-27"
 image: "static/images/content/hero-images/0002.jpg"
 backlink: "../../"